 Researching Online to Find a Military Boarding School in Auburn, Washington for a Troubled Boy?

 Perhaps you will look at Heartland Boys Academy, located in Western Kentucky.
-It is an affordable military-like boarding school that only enrolls at-risk boys, age 12-17, who have gotten off track in life.
+It is an affordable adventure-based boarding school that only enrolls at-risk boys, age 12-17, who have gotten off track in life.

 Within the structure and order of a military school, wayward teen boys turn into respectful, confident leaders and responsible citizens.
-Heartland Boys Academy in Western Kentucky is a military-like Christian boarding school.
+Heartland Boys Academy in Western Kentucky is not a military school, but it has a very disciplined program made more exciting for troubled boys due to it being an adventure-based Christian boarding school.
 It is an early intervention school whose purpose is to lead wayward teens to achieve their individual purpose, or destiny, in Christ.

 Teens come to Heartland Boys Academy from across the country, including from Auburn, Washington.
 Parents often find it advantageous to grow in a new environment detached from their boy’s negative peers.

-Heartland Boys Academy is a military-like school unlike any other.
-We are a military academy, an accredited school, and a working ranch and farm offering competitive team sports, a spiritual emphasis, and hands-on vocational training.
+Heartland Boys Academy in Western Kentucky also has a lot of discipline, but it is mainly an adventure-based unlike any other.
+We are a military academy, an accredited school and the kind of adventure boys love, a strong spiritual emphasis, and hands-on vocational training.
 All of these are designed to bring about new interests and hope, to change in a boy’s heart and life.

 Heartland Boys Academy exclusively works with troubled or at-risk boys.
 In addition to helping capable students learn to apply themselves academically, we offer specific leadership training to unleash the potential in each teenager.
 We teach teens to serve and love others.
 Community service projects and real jobs provide real-life experience and application of the leadership principles learned at Heartland.